petershin/liferay-learn/docs/analytics-cloud/latest/en/troubleshooting/connecting-data-sources.md

 ## Syncing Users Taking a Long Time

-Liferay DXP's batch engine is utilized for syncing users.
+Liferay DXP's batch engine is used for syncing users.
 Increase the batch size if syncing a very large number of users.
 In Liferay DXP, navigate to _Global Menu_ &rarr; _Instance Settings_ &rarr; _Batch Engine_.
 Set the _Export Batch Size_ and _Import Batch Size_ to `1000`.

 ![Increase batch size in Liferay DXP.](./connecting-data-sources/images/03.png)